xquery/rxq/README.md

    ....
 };
 ```
 This function could return some kind of success or failure text/html.

-This usage of annotations turns out to be a very concise way of building up flexible RESTFul interfaces, as well as providing the basis from which to create MVC architectures for our XQuery web applications.
+It is the responsibility of your modules to return the correct HTTP status codes and the address library module provides some guidance of how to do this.

 # Points of interest & Limitations